Although it is mainly focused on teenage stories, it is a genre that has been gaining more and more space in the mainstream audience

 Episodes: 1 season | 12 episodes

-Based on a school urban legend, it centers on the story in which a girl haunts the high school bathroom, but who can also make any wish that the person asks her.
+Based on a school urban legend, it centers on the story of a girl who haunts the school bathrooms but can also grant any wish that the person asks for.

 With that, we see Nene, who conjures the spirit, but to her surprise, it turns out to be a boy.
-With that, she becomes the ghost's assistant and ends up meeting new specters of the entity's personality, approaching him.
+With that, she becomes the ghost’s assistant and ends up getting to know new aspects of the entity’s personality, getting closer to him.